rage/cyber-security-base-19/data/installation.md

 You can test the exercises locally with `tmc test` and submit your solutions with `tmc submit`.
 See `tmc help` for additional commands.

+NB!
+The TMC server tests the exercises with Python 3.5.
+Most likely, your Python installation will be a newer version.
+Make sure that you do not use any features that were introduced after Python 3.5.
+Otherwise, this may lead to a situation where the tests are passed locally but not remotely.

 You can test individual exercise by going to an exercise-specific folder, or you can test all of them at once by issuing testing commands at root.